sineshaday19/Imena_App/README.md

 ### What the Application Does

-Imena is a web application for managing cooperative income and contributions.
+Imena is a mobile application for managing cooperatives income and contributions.
 It provides a single place for riders (cooperative members) and cooperative administrators to track daily income, submit and verify contributions, and view reports.
 The system supports two distinct roles with role-specific dashboards and API visibility.

 ### Target Users